 To produce sterling matcha tea, it requires a laborious process:

 Cover up matcha bushes

 Tea plants are shaded from sunlight for several weeks before harvest, a step unique to matcha.
 This is also done for teas like gyokuro and kabusecha.
 Because the tea plants have a strained process of photosynthesis, they have lower polyphenols and higher L-theanine, an amino acid that may promote relaxation without drowsiness.
 L-theanine also has a focus-boosting effect.
 Notice the solar panels in the photos - they are used for shading AND to produce electricity locally.

 The plants are harvested in late May, then de-stemmed and de-veined.
 After that, the leaves are quickly steamed.
 This is called tencha.

 Tencha is stored at 41F (5C), just barely above freezing, until September or October, to allow the leaves to mature and age.
 The cold-storage process increases the sweetness and umami of the leaves, as well as reducing bitterness and astringency.
 Below is a look at our tencha, before it is stone ground.

 Grinding using a traditional method

-By October, the tencha is ground into matcha powder.
+By October, the tencha can be ground into matcha powder.
 Our farmers use a traditional granite stone mill to grind the leaves into matcha powder, producing just 40-50g in 1 hour.
 This slow method results in a consistent, ultra-fine powder, around 5 microns in size, which is finer than matcha produced at the large factories, and results in a smoother, creamier cup.